seanpmaxwell/Typescript-Best-Practices/README.md

 - Anything with key/value pairs is technically an object.
 However, we'll use the term `basic-object` to refer to an object returned from an object-literal or serialzed from somewhere (i.e. JSON.parse()) since they are just instances of the `Object()` class.
 Also note that in Javascript we can append as many properties as we want to a basic-object but in Typescript the keys are static once the object is instantiated, although the values can change unless we make it immutable.

 ### Classes
+- Use these for managing objects that can be instantiated, theoretically any number times, as the application executes (i.e. a Promise or a database record that has dynamic and static properties and/or functions).
+- For IO data which has no functions or static properties, usually a basic-object + interface is enough to manage the item (i.e. a user record who's only properties are id, name, and email).
-- Use these for managing items instantiated multiple times and that have both dynamic and static properties (i.e. a Dog object returned from a database query that has both `name` and `Species` properties).
-Don't use classes for your application layers as an immutable `basic-object` itself is usually sufficient.
-Always protect your class with an interface.
+- Do not use classes for the layers of your application as an immutable `basic-object` will usually suffice.
-- It's not typically necesasary to make a constructor call (instantiate) your classes when working with IO data, as a basic-object represented by the class's interface can usually suffice.
+- If you do end up making a class for a database record, it's not typically necesasary to make a constructor call (instantiate) for your classes when working with IO data, as a basic-object represented by the class's interface can usually suffice.
 For example, if an ORM returns a basic-object with all the key/value pairs for user (even if it's not an `instanceof` User) often times that's good enough and we don't need to call `new User()` to work with the data.
-Going further, many times even an interface itself is enough to represent a data item and we don't even need create a class for the data if all the values are dynamic (i.e a user object whose only props are id, name, email).
+- Long story short, classes are usually overkill, but they do have certain use cases.

 ## Naming